 You mean people are actually sick seeing cotton stems in hammered tin buckets, all-things-Rae Dunn and distressed EVERYTHING?
-Shit.
+Damn.
 What a surprise.

 But one or two people replied, “people who decorate and paint ALL THINGS GRAY.”
 I’ll admit – that was totally me about a year ago.
 Our house needed to be painted 51 shades of gray and there was nothing stopping me from doing so (until my love for black walls and dark green began to flourish).